YaelChen/Binary_Calculator/README.md

 # Binary_Calculator
-Programs to convert any binary number to a decimal number and any decimal to binary.
+Programs to convert any binary number to a decimal number and any decimal number to binary.